 High Achievers & Perfectionists:

-01/ The First Session: Laying It All Out
+01/ The First Session: Diving In

-02/ Regular Therapy Sessions: A Consistent Anchor
+02/ A Consistent Anchor

-05/ Building Coping Skills That Actually Help
+05/ Building Coping Skills

-The name is misleading—this type of depression is actually pretty common.
 Atypical depression is mood-sensitive, meaning your emotions temporarily lift when something good happens, only to crash again.
 It can also bring increased appetite, heavy limbs, and extreme sensitivity to rejection.
 Therapy helps untangle why your mood fluctuates so intensely and how to create more stability in your emotional world.

 Bipolar disorder comes with mood swings that oscillate between emotional highs (mania) and deep, crushing lows (depression).
-The depressive episodes can feel like standard MDD—but with an unpredictable rhythm.
+The depressive episodes can feel like standard MDD, but with an unpredictable rhythm.
 One day, you’re flying; the next, you can’t get out of bed.
 Therapy helps stabilize mood shifts, identify triggers, and develop coping tools that keep both extremes from taking over.

 Less like a downpour, more like a never-ending drizzle.
 Persistent Depressive Disorder (PDD), or dysthymia, is a low-grade, chronic depression that lingers for years.
 You might not feel completely hopeless, but you also can’t remember the last time you truly felt happy.
 It’s the feeling of just getting through life, rather than really living it.
 Therapy helps break the cycle and rekindle real joy.